 On the occasion of the release of Beth B’s bracing, transfixing, inspiring documentary film LYDIA LUNCH—THE WAR IS NEVER OVER, the singular No Wave rocker and spoken word artist will perform live this week in New York.

-See links below for performance and film info.
+See links below for info.

 Friday, July 2, at 8:30 pm